ak505188/598EA-Musical-Chairs/README.md

 Frank Addelia
 Alexandr Kolesnik

+Contains code for a remote controlled robot.

+KeyBinding.java is ran as a java program.
+It sets up keybindings and sends commands to the EV3 brick.
+It takes two arguments the IP of the EV3 brick and the Port(defaults to 1111) of the server being ran on the EV3 brick.

+EV3Server.java is ran as a LEJOS program on the EV3 brick.
+It receives commands from the client and executes the appropriate functions.

 # Project 2: Musical Chairs (Well..
 Circles)
 Build a mobile robot using a color (or other suitable sensors) that competes with other robots on a playing field to find a colored target on the floor and occupies it.